Exclusive - India's Reliance Entertainment plans to acquire Western game studios in 2015

 India's Reliance Entertainment plans to begin acquiring North American and European mobile game studios starting in early 2015, in hopes of becoming a significant global player in the fast-growing mobile games industry.

-The company, which is the biggest stakeholder in DreamWorks Studios, is in talks with bankers to identify and acquire up-and-coming mobile game studios in North America and Europe to boost sales, Chief Executive of Reliance Entertainment-Digital Manish Agarwal told Reuters in a phone interview.
+The company, which is the biggest stakeholder in DreamWorks Animation Studios DWA.O, is in talks with bankers to identify and acquire up-and-coming mobile game studios in North America and Europe to boost sales, Chief Executive Manish Agarwal told Reuters in a phone interview.

 "We will go full steam in the January and February time frame in terms of identifying studios," Agarwal said.
 "Gaming is going to be the largest share of the pie of entertainment time spent, and Reliance would like to be a sizeable player in that space."